Why is my fish tank green?

 Increase fertilisation for planted tanks

-Ensure the plants have enough nutrients to be strong and healthy enough to fight algae naturally, so this time actually add nitrates and phosphates with a good brand of complete plant fertiliser.
+Ensure the aquatic plants have enough nutrients to be strong and healthy enough to fight algae naturally, so this time actually add nitrates and phosphates with a good brand of complete plant fertiliser.
 Change the water regularly, brush off and suck out as much algae as you can, and ensure there is good filter circulation and consistent levels of CO2.

 Introduce algae eaters to graze algae